mars-planet/mars_city/servers/biometric_signal_sensor_interface/README.md

 > Refer [here](https://www.hexoskin.com/pages/start) for more Hexoskin related instructions for getting started

  - Start the Tango Device Server to start the data collection and the anomaly detection (Refer [here](https://github.com/mars-planet/mars_city/blob/master/servers/biometric_signal_sensor_interface/src/health_monitor/README.md) for more details)
- - Start the Python Flask Graphical User Interface (Refer [here](https://github.com/mars-planet/mars_city/blob/master/servers/biometric_signal_sensor_interface/src/gui/README.md))
+ - Start the Python Flask Graphical User Interface (Refer [here](https://github.com/mars-planet/mars_city/blob/master/servers/biometric_signal_sensor_interface/src/gui/README.md) for more details)

+#### Recommended

+ - Wear the device everyday (during space exploration) and continue wearing it throughout the night to calculate sleep and anomalies based on sleep.
+Unplug the hexoskin device from the shirt and sync it by connecting it with a system every morning as soon as you wake up.

 ## Contributing

-Please read [Software Engineering Guidelines](http://eras.readthedocs.io/en/latest/doc/guidelines.html) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [Software Engineering Guidelines](http://marscity.readthedocs.io/en/latest/doc/guidelines.html) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning